Timeline of women's suffrage in the United States: 1860s

 1861–1865: The American Civil War.
 Most suffragists focus on the war effort, and suffrage activity is minimal.

 1866: The American Equal Rights Association, working for suffrage for both women and African Americans, is formed at the initiative of Susan B. Anthony and Elizabeth Cady Stanton.

 1867: Elizabeth Cady Stanton, Susan B. Anthony, and Lucy Stone address a subcommittee of the New York State Constitutional Convention requesting that the revised constitution include woman suffrage.
 Their efforts fail.

-1867: Kansas holds a state referendum on whether to enfranchise women and/or black males.
+1867: Kansas holds a state referendum on whether to enfranchise women and/or black men.
 Lucy Stone, Susan B. Anthony, and Elizabeth Cady Stanton traverse the state speaking in favor of women's suffrage.
-Both women's and black male suffrage is voted down.
+Both women's and black men's suffrage is voted down.

 1868: The Fourteenth Amendment to the U.S. Constitution is ratified, introducing the word "male" into the Constitution for the first time, in Section 2 of the amendment.
-Elizabeth Cady Stanton, Susan B. Anthony, and Parker Pillsbury publish the first edition of The Revolution.
+Elizabeth Cady Stanton, Susan B. Anthony, and Parker Pillsbury published the first edition of The Revolution.
 This periodical carries the motto “Men, their rights and nothing more; women, their rights and nothing less!”
 Caroline Seymour Severance establishes the New England Woman’s Club.
 The “Mother of Clubs” sparked the club movement which became popular by the late nineteenth century.
 In Vineland, New Jersey, 172 women cast ballots in a separate box during the presidential election.
 Senator S.C.
 Pomeroy of Kansas introduces the federal woman’s suffrage amendment in Congress.
-Many early suffrage supporters, including Susan B. Anthony, remained single because in the mid-1800s, married women could not own property in their own rights and could not make legal contracts on their own behalf.
+Many early suffrage supporters, including Susan B. Anthony, remained single because, in the mid-1800s, married women could not own property in their rights and could not make legal contracts on their own behalf.
 The Fourteenth Amendment is ratified.
 "Citizens" and "voters" are defined exclusively as male.

 1869: The territory of Wyoming is the first to grant unrestricted suffrage to women.

 1869: The suffrage movement splits into the National Woman Suffrage Association and the American Woman Suffrage Association.
 The NWSA is formed by Elizabeth Cady Stanton and Susan B. Anthony after their accusing abolitionist and Republican supporters of emphasizing black civil rights at the expense of women's rights.
 The AWSA is formed by Lucy Stone, Julia Ward Howe, and Thomas Wentworth Higginson, and it protests the confrontational tactics of the NWSA and ties itself closely to the Republican Party while concentrating solely on securing the vote for women state by state.
 Elizabeth Cady Stanton was the first president of the National Woman Suffrage Association.
 Julia Ward Howe was the first president of the American Woman Suffrage Association.

 1869: The Anti-Sixteenth Amendment Society is formed.